Portuguese escudo: Banknotes

+For table standards, see the banknote specification table.

 Colloquial expressions

 Conto was the unofficial multiple of the escudo: 1 conto meant 1,000, 2 contos meant 2,000 and so on.
 The original expression was conto de réis, which means 'one count of réis' and referred to one million réis.
 Since the escudo was worth 1,000 réis (the older currency), therefore one conto was the same as a thousand escudos.
 The expression remained in usage after the advent of the euro, albeit less often, meaning €5, roughly worth 1,000.

 Occasionally paus, literally meaning 'sticks', was also used to refer to the escudo ("Tens mil paus?" – 'Do you have 1,000 escudos/sticks?').
 During the move from escudos to euros the Portuguese had a joke saying that they had lost three currencies: the escudo, the conto, and the pau.